whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 Can you imagine if adults took young people's education seriously, offering them the most meaningful mentorship they could every day?

 _Benefitting the Earth:_ Stories abound of people of healthy nations actually benefitting the Earth as a normal way of life rather than depleting it.
-Robin Kimmerer described how Black Ash trees actually became _more abundant_ in regions where it was respectfully harvested by Mohawk and Potawatomi basket makers, and this remains true today.[xxx-braiding sweetgrass|wisgaak gokpenagen] Apache man Stalking Wolf described how he respectfully harvested a sapling to make a bow in such a way that the overall forest benefitted, and the chosen tree yielded a powerful bow.[xxx-the vision|p81]
+Robin Kimmerer described how Black Ash trees actually became _more abundant_ in regions where it was respectfully harvested by Mohawk and Potawatomi basket makers, and this remains true today.[xxx-braiding sweetgrass|wisgaak gokpenagen] Apache man Stalking Wolf described how he respectfully harvested a sapling to make a bow so that the overall forest benefitted, and the chosen tree yielded a powerful bow.[xxx-the vision|p81]

 Can you imagine if your normal way of life benefitted the Earth around you, increasing the natural abundance that you depend on?